Article Updated: January 26,2018

 Sealing these pavers can become quite challenging and frustrating for most contractors, not to mention costly with the addition of more sealer that was originally estimated.

-Just as there are challenges sealing porous pavers, the same is true in sealing very dense pavers.
-Often pavers manufactured for commercial applications, manufactured stone and most wetcast pavers are very dense and should be approached with a similar sealing method to sealing natural stone.
+Just as there are challenges sealing porous pavers, the same is true for sealing very dense pavers.
+Often pavers manufactured for commercial applications, manufactured stone and most wetcast pavers are very dense and should be approached with a similar sealing method for sealing natural stone.

 Even those these types of pavers are cementitious, they will not withstand the same sealing applications of their “regular” paver cousins.
 Sealing dense pavers using the same high-solids sealer and application methods as a regular interlocking paver will cause adverse issues such as excess sealer on the surface (may increase the slip co-efficiency of the surface), while also increasing the likelihood of adherence issues.